-- than 24 should be submitted with the schedule request.
-Departments may reserve seats for new students with CAPP approval. - ii.
+III.B.5.b.ii.
 Continuing students may register in April for the coming academic year.
 Students will be informed of any class with a maximum enrollment lower than 24.
 During the first day/s of the registration period, students will be allowed to register for a limited number of units in each semester.
-After the initial period, students may register for the remainder of their courses for the following year. - iii.
+After the initial period, students may register for the remainder of their courses for the following year.

+III.B.5.b.iii.
 Once the enrollment limit of the class is reached, a waitlist will be created for each section offered.
-Students who attempt to register for the class after it has reached the limit may add themselves to the waitlist in the order of attempted registration. - iv.
+Students who attempt to register for the class after it has reached the limit may add themselves to the waitlist in the order of attempted registration.

+III.B.5.b.iv.
 When a space becomes available in a capped class, the first student on the waitlist will be offered the opportunity to add the class, within a specified period.
-Students who do not respond within the time limit will be removed from the waitlist and the next student will be notified of the opening. - v.
+Students who do not respond within the time limit will be removed from the waitlist and the next student will be notified of the opening.

+III.B.5.b.v.
 After early registration, departments may request that criteria (e.g. enrollment on the first day, class level, major) be applied to any class that has reached or surpassed the enrollment limit.
 All such criteria are subject to approval by the CAPP.
 If approved, those criteria will be assessed against the enrolled and waitlisted students.
 Enrollment in the class and positions on the waitlist will be adjusted to reflect the criteria.
 After the initial application of criteria, enrollment will be based on the position on the waitlist.
 Criteria will be applied only one time for any class.
-By the end of the spring semester, students who are successfully registered for a course are guaranteed entry to it. - vi.
+By the end of the spring semester, students who are successfully registered for a course are guaranteed entry to it

+III.B.5.b.vi.
 Classes that have not met the enrollment limit by the end of the initial phase of early registration period may have criteria applied once the enrollment has surpassed the limit, subject to the approval of the CAPP.
-As above, criteria will be applied one time, and in no event will students be removed from a class after the start of the semester. - vii.
+As above, criteria will be applied one time, and in no event will students be removed from a class after the start of the semester.

+III.B.5.b.vii.
 Students who wish to enroll over the cap may submit a request to the faculty.
-If the faculty member wishes to admit the student beyond the enrollment limit, s/he will approve the override, allowing the student to register. - viii.
-Students may register for no more than one Physical Education class per quarter prior to the start of that quarter.
-Once the quarter has begun, students may register for additional Physical Education classes as space allows.
+If the faculty member wishes to admit the student beyond the enrollment limit, they will approve the override, allowing the student to register.

+III.B.5.b.viii.
+Students may register for no more than one Physical Education and Community Engagement class per quarter prior to the start of that quarter.
+Once the quarter has begun, students may register for additional Physical Education and Community Engagement classes as space allows.
-3. Late Registration

-Students completing registration after the deadline will be subject to the Late Registration Fee under the provision of Chapter II-C. In cases of illness, a petition to waive the fee should be accompanied by verification from a health care provider.

-A student may not register later than the end of the first week of a semester.

-4. Changes in Registration
+III.C.
+Changes in Registration